StanfordVL/iGibson/_sources/quickstart.md.txt

 If the execution fails with segfault 11, you may need to reduce texture scaling in the config file (igibson/configs/turtlebot_static_nav.yaml) to avoid out-of-memory error.

-You should see something like this.
-If you are on Mac OS X, you will only see the two small windows.
+You should see something like this, but as default, you will only see the two small windows, without the PyBullet viewer.
 ![quickstart.png](images/quickstart.png)

-The main window shows PyBullet visualization.
-The robot (TurtleBot) is moving around with random actions in a realistic house (called "Rs", the one you just downloaded!).
+The robot (TurtleBot) is moving around with random actions in a realistic house model called "Rs" that is automatically downloaded.
+The model is not interactive: objects won't move if the robot collides with them.

-On the right hand side, you can see two windows from our mesh renderer.
+On the right side, you can see two windows from our mesh renderer.
 The top one (RobotView) shows the robot's first person view.
 The bottom one (ExternalView) shows the view of a virtual camera floating in the air.

+The large window shows PyBullet visualization.
+This visualization is deactivated as default, you would need to explicitly activate it using the argument `use_pb_gui` of the **Environment**.

 If you want to have a virtual tour around the house yourself, you can click on the ExternalView window, and then translate the virtual camera to a different location by pressing "WASD" on your keyboard and rotate it to a different angle by dragging your mouse.

-That's it!
+Enjoy!

+Explore other examples by executing `python -m igibson.examples.XXXX`.
+Please, consider that some of the examples require to download the iGibson 1.0 or iGibson 2.0 datasets of scenes and/or the BEHAVIOR dataset of objects.
+See how to download them [here](dataset.md).

 ## Using Docker and remote GUI access via VNC